jrenaud90/CyRK/README.md

 ```

 ### Cython-based `cyrk_ode`
+**Deprecation Warning:** cyrk_ode was a previous version of CyRK's cython solver that could take in python functions.
+It is no longer supported and will be removed in a future version of CyRK.
 To call the cython version of the integrator you need to slightly edit the differential equation so that it does not
 return the derivative.
 Instead, the output is passed as an input argument (a `np.ndarray`) to the function.